The Corporate Governance Review: Vietnam

-The term of each BOD member may not exceed five years, though each may be re-elected for an unlimited number of terms.
-Independent members may not hold an independent position for more than two consecutive terms.
+The term of each BOD member may not exceed five years, though re-election may be for an unlimited number of terms.
+Independent member positions in the BOD are limited to two consecutive terms.
 Further, a BOD member of a public company is not permitted to sit on the board of more than five other companies.
 Failure to comply with this requirement may subject the relevant member to a fine of up to 100 million dong.

 SB members are appointed in a similar manner to the BOD and the number of SB members must be at least three and not more than five.

-It is a general requirement for the head of the SB in a joint stock company to hold certain professional qualifications and serve full-time.
-Furthermore, any SB member must not be, among other things, a relative of any BOD member, the GD or other managers, or a manager of the company.
-To serve as an SB member of a public company, a person should not be employed in the accounting or finance department of the company, and should not have been a member or an employee of the company's auditor during the past three years.
+It is a general requirement for the head of the SB in a joint-stock company to hold certain professional qualifications and serve full-time.
+Furthermore, members must not be related to the company.
+They must not be, among other things, a manager of the company, or a family relative of any BOD member, the GD or other managers.
+In respect of a public company, they should not be employed in the accounting or finance department of the company nor have been a member or an employee of the company's auditor during the previous three years.

 ii Legal responsibilities and representation

 The BOD manages the business of the company and may delegate its authority.
 It supervises the GD and other managers.
 The powers of the BOD are limited by law, including when certain decisions may be taken only by the GMS.
-This broadly occurs when the rights of shareholders are involved, such as any dealings with shares or other equity-linked securities, or if the company enters into significant transactions.
+This broadly occurs when the rights of shareholders are involved, such as any dealings with shares or if the company enters into significant transactions.
 Decisions of the GMS must be implemented by the BOD.
-The chairman of the BOD may not unilaterally exercise the authority of the BOD without requisite BOD approval.
-There is a court ruling that a decision to dismiss a company's manager by the chairman without the BOD's prior approval is unlawful and was therefore annulled.6
+The chair of the BOD may not unilaterally exercise the authority of the BOD without requisite BOD approval.
+There is a court ruling annulling a decision by a chair to dismiss a company's manager without the BOD's prior approval.6

 BOD members are subject to certain duties owed towards the shareholders and the company and which are fiduciary in nature, although the concept of fiduciary duty does not formally exist under Vietnamese laws and regulations.
 BOD members are generally required to: